Beatty, Robert Serafina and the Black Cloak

 DeLint, Charles Seven Wild Sisters

-Sarah Jane Dillard discovers and helps an injured 'sangman fairy in the Tanglewood Forest, putting herself, her six sisters, and friends Aunt Lillian and the Apple Tree Man in the middle of a fairy feud.
+Sarah Jane Dillard discovers and helps an injured 'sangman fairy in the Tanglewood Forest, putting herself, her six sisters, Aunt Lillian and the Apple Tree Man in the middle of a fairy feud.

 Foxless, Karen Ophelia and the Marvelous Boy